o2sh/onefetch/README.md

 By default, the repo's information is displayed alongside the dominant language's ASCII logo, but you can further configure Onefetch to instead display an image - on supported terminals (more info [here](https://github.com/o2sh/onefetch/wiki/Images-in-the-terminal)) -, a text input or nothing at all.

-It automatically detects open source licenses from texts and provide the user with various info like: code distribution, pending changes, top contributors (by number of commits), size on disk, creation date, version, HEAD, last change, LOC (lines of code), etc.
+It automatically detects open source licenses from texts and provides the user with various information like: code distribution, pending changes, top contributors (by number of commits), size on disk, creation date, version, HEAD, last change, LOC (lines of code), etc.

 <img src="assets/go.png" align="right" height="240px">

-Onefetch can be configured via command-line flags to display exactly what you want, the you want it to; you can customize ASCII/Text formating, disable info lines, ignore files & directories, etc. Read more about it [here](https://github.com/o2sh/onefetch/wiki/customizing-Info).
+Onefetch can be configured via command-line flags to display exactly what you want, the you want it to; you can customize ASCII/Text formatting, disable info lines, ignore files & directories, etc. Read more about it [here](https://github.com/o2sh/onefetch/wiki/customizing-Info).

-As of now, onefetch supports more than 50 different programming languages; if your favorite language isn't supported: Open up an issue and support will be added.
+As of now, onefetch supports more than 50 different programming languages; if your language of choice isn't supported: Open up an issue and support will be added.

 Contributions are very welcome!
 See [CONTRIBUTING](https://github.com/o2sh/onefetch/blob/master/CONTRIBUTING.md) for more info.